nextflow-io/nextflow/docs/operator.md

 *Returns: queue channel*

 The `concat` operator emits the items from two or more source channels into a single output channel.
-Each input channel is emitted in the order in which it was specified.
+Each source channel is emitted in the order in which it was specified.

 In other words, given *N* channels, the items from the *i+1*-th channel are emitted only after all of the items from the *i*-th channel have been emitted.